 We tailor our observations depending on your need and what we agree will be most useful for you or your child.
 This may be carried out by a psychologist or speech and language therapist or another professional, but the aim is always to develop our understanding of the individual and their strengths and areas of difficulty.

 We may also speak with other people in your life (teachers, managers, friends) if we agreed that this will be helpful in gaining a broader understanding of your needs or those of your child.

 After the assessment we will feedback our conclusions to you and discuss any recommendations that we have considered.
-During feedback we will take as much time as you require to talk through our assessment findings and to discuss with you recommended ways forward as well as answering any other questions you might have.
+During feedback we will talk through our assessment findings and recommendations, answering any questions and discussing ways forward.
 This part of the assessment is about understanding your child and how to help them, creating more understanding for those working with them, and if/when appropriate, to aid understanding of themselves.